 Applications must be received by January 15, 2018.
 Incomplete/late applications cannot be considered.

-Evaluation and Decisions: Grant applications will be reviewed and ranked by a committee of AAPA members chaired by Dr. Gunnell.
+Evaluation and Decisions: Grant applications will be reviewed and ranked by a committee of AAPA members chaired by Dr. Dominy.
 Decisions will be confirmed by the AAPA Executive Committee.
 Recipients will be announced in early Spring of 2018 and grantees will be recognized at the AAPA Business Meeting.
 Decisions of the Award Committee in any year are final and not subject to appeal or reassessment.

 Copyright © 2017 American Association of Physical Anthropologists.